-Amazon has recently been promoting unified accounts to US sellers, enabling the sale of MF (Merchant Filled) products into Canada.
+Amazon promotes unified accounts to US sellers, enabling the sale of products into Canada.
 I’ve noticed an influx of new sellers on the Canadian platform and I’m concerned that many are going to lose a lot of money.
-I’m based in Canada, so I started out selling on Amazon.ca.
-I’ve recently made a switch to moving more products over to Amazon.com though, for reasons you’ll see below.
+I’m based in Canada, so I want to help Americans start selling here and what to be aware of.

 Canada Isn’t the United States